azizatanfous/PML_Final_Project/README.md

-# PML_Project_Proposal
-# BirdCLEF 2023_KaggleCompetition
+# BirdCLEF Competition: Identifying Eastern African Bird Species by Sound

-BirdCLEF Competition: Identifying Eastern African Bird Species by Sound This repository contains the code and documentation for our project in the BirdCLEF competition.
-The goal of the competition was to develop machine learning models that can accurately identify bird species in Eastern Africa based on their sound recordings.
-The project aimed to contribute to the efforts of NATURAL STATE in monitoring avian biodiversity and evaluating restoration projects in the region.
+Welcome to the repository for our project in the BirdCLEF competition.
+The primary objective of this competition was to develop advanced machine learning models capable of accurately identifying bird species in Eastern Africa based on their sound recordings.
+Our project sought to contribute to NATURAL STATE's ongoing efforts in monitoring avian biodiversity and evaluating restoration projects within the region.

-# Project Structure
-- data/: This directory contains the provided training data as well as the test data used for evaluation.
-- preprocessing/: Code for preprocessing the audio data and extracting relevant features.
+## Repository Contents

+This repository contains the following:

-- Code/: Code for preprocessing the audio data and extracting relevant features, implementation of the machine learning models used for bird species identification.
+- **Code:** This directory houses the codebase for our project.
+It includes scripts for preprocessing the audio data, extracting relevant features, and implementing the machine learning models employed for bird species identification.

-- evaluation/: Evaluation code and scripts for computing the performance metrics.
-- results/: Folder to store the results obtained from the trained models.
-- Report/: Report of the project.
-- README.md: This README file.
+- **Data_Input:** The `data/` directory contains the provided training data as well as the test data used for evaluation.
+It serves as the foundation for our analysis and model development.

+- **Results:** All results obtained from the trained models are stored in the `results/` folder.
+This section provides insights and analysis based on the model predictions and can serve as a valuable resource for understanding our project's outcomes.

+- **Report:** The `Report/` directory contains our comprehensive project report.
+It covers all aspects of the project, including the motivation, problem statement, data description, methods, results, discussions, and conclusions.
+The report also includes relevant references and acknowledgments.

+- **README.md:** You are currently reading the README file, which provides an overview of the repository's contents and project background.

-# Usage
+## Usage

+To use this project, follow these steps:

-## Clone the repository:
+1. Clone the repository:
 git clone https://github.com/your-username/birdclef-competition.git

-## View the results:
+2. View the results:
-The results of the trained models will be saved in the results/ directory.
+The results of the trained models will be saved in the `results/` directory.
 You can analyze the results and performance metrics to assess the effectiveness of the models.

-# Contributing
+## Contributing

 We welcome contributions to improve the project.
 If you have any suggestions, bug fixes, or additional features, please submit a pull request.
 You can also open an issue for any discussions or questions.

-# Authors
+## Authors

-Aziza Ben Tanfous : n° 27156
+- Aziza Ben Tanfous: n° 27156
-Johanna Rauberger : n° 27492
+- Johanna Rauberger: n° 27492